Merlin Falcon Red-Tailed Hawk Wolves Ravens Raptors Rehab Refuge

 Genus: Falco

 The Merlin, or “Pigeon Hawk”, is a smaller stockier member of the falcon family, slightly larger than the kestrel or “Sparrow Hawk”, with males about 5.5 ounces, and females about 8 ounces, with a wing span of about two feet.
 Merlins usually Summer in Canada and the northern US, and their Winter range reaches from the Western US down to Mexico, and the northeastern rim of South America.
-Once uncommon in the Adirondacks, we’ve seen 3 in the last 12 months.
+Though Merlins are not common anywhere, and even more uncommon in the Adirondacks, we’ve saw three in 2009, two during the nesting and rearing season.

 Merlins are also found in Europe and Asia.
 In Europe they were used extensively in falconry, and were considered suitable for “lady” falconers.

-They prey on small birds, which they surprise and grab while flying swiftly just above ground level.
+They prey chiefly on small birds, such as sparrows, finches and swallows, which they surprise and grab while flying swiftly just above ground level, continuing right through at the same speed if the quarry is missed.
 A pair of breeding merlins may work as a team, with the lead merlin flushing the prey, and the second merlin seizing it in midair.
-Merlins are clever and aggressive, and have been observed shadowing farm tillers, sharp shinned hawks, or other sources which may flush small birds.
+Insects, such as dragonflies make up about a sixth of their prey, while small rodents and snakes are less frequent targets.
+Merlins are clever and aggressive, and often hunt like sharp shinned and Cooper's hawks, making sneak attacks around and near tree trunks.
+Merlins have been observed shadowing farm tillers, sharp shinned hawks, or other sources which may flush small birds.
 Merlins will also grab flying insects, small mammals and reptiles.

 WEndy treats injured Merlin